 How is the diagnosis made?

 Dermatologists may make the diagnosis of Grover disease from the appearance of the rash, but a skin biopsy may be necessary to confirm it.
-Grover disease has a characteristic appearance under the microscope with acantholysis (separated skin cells) with or without dyskeratosis (abnormal rounded skin cells).
+The pathology of Grover disease is characteristic, with acantholysis (separated skin cells) with or without dyskeratosis (abnormal rounded skin cells).

 How long does it last?

 Most cases of Grover disease last six to twelve months.
 Occasionally it may persist for longer, or come and go, often with a seasonal variation.